sigmod/sqlpp/document.md

                       | DeleteStatement
                       | Query ";"

-In addition to queries, SQL++ supports a variety of statements for data definition and manipulation purposes as well as controlling the context to be used in evaluating SQL++ expressions.
-AsterixDB supports record-level ACID transactions that begin and terminate implicitly for each record inserted, deleted, or searched while a given SQL++ statement is being executed.
+In addition to queries, the AsterixDB implementation of SQL++ supports statements for data definition and manipulation purposes as well as controlling the context to be used in evaluating SQL++ expressions.
+This section details the DDL and DML statements supported in the SQL++ language as realized in Apache AsterixDB.

 > TW: AsterixDB?
 > MC: Good question here - I eradicated the preceding references except in the Intro, which needs a rewrite, but here it is really still about AsterixDB, I think?
 (Since most of these statements will be hidden in the Couchbase case?)

-This section details the DDL and DML statements supported in the SQL++ language.

 ## <a id="Declarations">Declarations

     DatabaseDeclaration ::= "USE" Identifier

-The world of data in an AsterixDB cluster is organized into data namespaces called databases.
-To set the default database for a series of statements, the use statement is provided.
+The world of data in an AsterixDB instance is organized into data namespaces called **dataverses**.
+To set the default dataverse for a series of statements, the USE statement is provided in SQL++.

-As an example, the following statement sets the default database to be "TinySocial".
+As an example, the following statement sets the default dataverse to be "TinySocial".

-#### Example
+##### Example

     USE TinySocial;

 When writing a complex SQL++ query, it can sometimes be helpful to define one or more auxilliary functions that each address a sub-piece of the overall query.
 The declare function statement supports the creation of such helper functions.
+In general, the function body (expression) can be any legal SQL++ query expression.

     FunctionDeclaration  ::= "DECLARE" "FUNCTION" Identifier ParameterList "{" Expression "}"
     ParameterList        ::= "(" ( <VARIABLE> ( "," <VARIABLE> )* )? ")"

-The following is a very simple example of a temporary SQL++ function definition.
+The following is a simple example of a temporary SQL++ function definition and its use.

-#### Example
+##### Example

-    DECLARE FUNCTION add(a, b) {
+    DECLARE FUNCTION friendInfo(userId) {
-      a + b
+        (SELECT u.id, u.name, len(u.friendIds) AS friendCount
+         FROM GleambookUsers u
+         WHERE u.id = userId)[0]
      };

+    SELECT VALUE friendInfo(2);

+For our sample data set, this returns:

+    [
+      { "id": 2, "name": "IsbelDull", "friendCount": 2 }

+    ]

 ## <a id="Life_cycle_management_statements">Lifecycle management statements

     CreateStatement ::= "CREATE" ( DatabaseSpecification
                                  | TypeSpecification
-                                 | TableSpecification
+                                 | DatasetSpecification
                                  | IndexSpecification
                                  | FunctionSpecification )

     QualifiedName       ::= Identifier ( "."
 Identifier )?
     DoubleQualifiedName ::= Identifier "."
 Identifier ( "."
 Identifier )?

-The create statement in SQL++ is used for creating persistent artifacts in the context of database.
-It can be used to create new databases, datatypes, stored collections, indexes, and user-defined SQL++ functions.
+The CREATE statement in SQL++ is used for creating dataverses as well as other persistent artifacts in a dataverse.
+It can be used to create new dataverses, datatypes, datasets, indexes, and user-defined SQL++ functions.

 #### Databases

-    DatabaseSpecification ::= "DATABASE" Identifier IfNotExists ( "WITH" "FORMAT" StringLiteral )?
+    DatabaseSpecification ::= "DATAVERSE" Identifier IfNotExists ( "WITH" "FORMAT" StringLiteral )?

-The create database statement is used to create new databases.
-To ease the authoring of reusable SQL++ scripts, its optional IfNotExists clause allows creation to be requested either unconditionally or only if the database does not already exist.
-If this clause is absent, an error will be returned if the specified database already exists.
-The `WITH FORMAT` clause is a placeholder for future functionality that can safely be ignored.
+The CREATE DATAVERSE statement is used to create new dataverses.
+To ease the authoring of reusable SQL++ scripts, an optional IF NOT EXISTS clause is included to allow creation to be requested either unconditionally or only if the dataverse does not already exist.
+If this clause is absent, an error is returned if a dataverse with the indicated name already exists.
+(Note: The `WITH FORMAT` clause in the syntax above is a placeholder for possible `future functionality that can safely be ignored here.)

+> MC: Should we get rid of WITH FORMAT?
+(I think we should - here and in the system - if we ever do it I would actually expect it to be more fine-grained than the dataverse level.)

-The following example creates a database named TinySocial.
+The following example creates a new dataverse named TinySocial if one does not already exist.

-#### Example
+##### Example

-    CREATE DATABASE TinySocial;
+    CREATE DATAVERSE TinySocial IF NOT EXISTS;

 #### Types